-As parents, you and your ex are both entitled to get your kids’ report cards, school notices, medical records and activity schedules.
-You can save yourself a lot of grief if you list both you and your ex as parents on all official documents, and require the school, sports teams, etc. to send both of you duplicate notices about what is happening with your child.
+As parents, you and your ex are both entitled to get your kids’ report cards, school notices, medical records, and activity schedules.
+You can save yourself a lot of grief if you list both you and your ex as parents on all official documents.
+Ask your kids’ school, sports teams, etc. to send both of you duplicate notices about what is happening with your child.
 That way, one parent is not responsible for keeping the other in the loop.

 6. Resist the Urge to Bad-Mouth Your Ex.

 Your child is entitled to have a good relationship with both of his/her parents.
-Don’t sabotage that by talking badly about your ex in front of your kid … even if your ex has no problem talking badly about you!
-While taking the high road may require you to bite your tongue so hard that it bleeds right now, in the end your kid will understand and appreciate your self-restraint.
+Don’t sabotage that by talking badly about your ex in front of your kid!
+(And, YES, you need to do that even if your ex has no problem talking badly about you!)
+Sure, taking the high road during your divorce may require you to bite your tongue so hard that it bleeds.
+But, in the end, your child will appreciate your self-restraint.